EverymanBio/pestalotiopsis/phylogeny/readme.md

 The utility also appends the subject genome loci-specific files to the corresponding list of accession sequences downloaded by the script.

+The utility requires an email address as a single argument as required by the Entrez API.

 ```bash
  python accession_downloader.py email@domain.com
  ```